 Happy walking with Him – indoors!

-Did you know that the Bible speaks of how to have a FAT soul?
+Did you know that the Bible speaks of having a FAT soul?

-I believe that an ‘enlarged soul’ can see you through anything – even lockdown!
+I believe that an ‘enlarged soul’ can see us through a trial – and even a lockdown!

 By the time you have finished reading The Skinny Soul you will know the size, health, and wealth of the most precious thing you have.